gullipalli-nagabhushan/plant-disease-detection-system/README.md

 ## Usage
 - **Input**: Upload images of plant leaves through the web interface.
-- **Output**: The model will predict the disease based on the leaf's appearance and provide actionable recommendations to treat the disease.
+- **Output**: The model will predict the disease based on the leaf's appearance.

 The model was trained on a dataset containing labeled images of various plant diseases.
-You can explore the dataset used in the project here: Link to Dataset.
+You can explore the dataset used in the project here: [Link to Dataset](https://www.kaggle.com/datasets/vipoooool/new-plant-diseases-dataset).

 ## Future Work
 - **Expand Dataset**: Incorporate more images of plant diseases to improve accuracy and generalization across different plant species.